MLB executive Billy Bean, second openly gay player, dies at 60 - UPI.com

 "Self-identification happens a lot earlier and open-hearted families and parents teach their children about everything in the world," he said.
 "It allows for an earlier evolution.
 I was living in a very stone-age space."

-He would go on to be promoted throughout the years, first in 2017 as vice president and special assistant to the commissioner where Bean took on anti-bullying efforts, followed five years later by his new title of senior vice president of diversity, equity and inclusion where as Manfred's senior advisor, Bean's role was focused on player education, LGBTQ inclusion and social justice initiatives.
+He would go on to be promoted throughout the years, first in 2017 as vice president and special assistant to the commissioner in which Bean took on anti-bullying efforts, followed five years later by his new title of senior vice president of diversity, equity and inclusion where as Manfred's senior adviser, Bean's role was focused on player education, LGBTQ inclusion and social justice initiatives.

-"Billy would say that baseball did a lot more for him than he ever did for baseball," said Ausmus.
+"Billy would say that baseball did a lot more for him than he ever did for baseball," Ausmus said.
 "I truly believe in talking to him, that the best thing that's ever happened to him in his life is that he was able to get back into baseball after having to leave baseball."

 Ausmus and Hall of Fame closer Trevor Hoffman were among the first of Bean's former teammates to reach out after his 1999 coming out.
 On Tuesday, Hoffman described Bean as a "kind soul, a thoughtful teammate."